メインコンテンツにスキップ

 Strict Discipline

-"Learning" Over "Freedom"
+Academics Over "Freedom"

-Families expecting a "free and glamorous school life" like that at the American School in Japan (ASIJ) will likely experience a significant culture shock.
+Families expecting a "free and vibrant school life" like that at the American School in Japan (ASIJ) will likely experience a significant culture shock.
 There are fewer long camps or flashy events; resources are concentrated on academics.
 However, this should not be seen as an environment where students are "forced to study," but rather as an environment where highly motivated students can challenge and inspire one another.

 Are the Facilities "Modest"?